 As an entrepreneur, I had to take the bold step to build my own website.
 This was intimidating, what with my little tech skills and non-existent coding skills.

 However, there’s a solution!
 Website builders like Wix and Squarespace simplify this process, providing you with tools to set up your page quickly and hassle-free.
 Business Insider affirms the importance of these forums when starting your company.

 If you are not familiar, a website builder is a tool (program, software, etc.) that helps you to create websites visually without writing code or having to download/install anything.

 This cuts out the middleman and helps you grow your online presence, accessible to both beginners and entrepreneurs.
 They are super versatile too, allowing you to build blogs, stores, and many other forums smoothly.

-In this article, I will give a head-to-head comparison between two of the best website builders on the market: Wix and Squarespace.
+In this article, I will compare website builders that are currently known as the best on the market: Wix and Squarespace.

 I’ll start with a brief background of each platform, and follow up with eight comparison points: ease of use, design flexibility, SEO-friendliness, blogging, stock photography libraries, add-ons, E-commerce & pricing, and support.

 Before getting into that, here’s a video showing you the steps to make a website in minutes:

 Wix’s popularity has escalated over the last few years, partly due to budget-busting marketing campaigns starring stars like Gal Gadot, better known as Wonder Woman, among others.
 Today, Wix stands as the biggest competitor in website creation, with over 160 million forums it moderates.

 Wix offers a sterling drag-and-drop site creator to start small websites.
 It provides 100s of free templates, plus its own web hosting as well as domain names (free and paid).
 The App Market further simplifies integrating extra features like photo galleries or E-commerce.